LLaMA-Omni: Seamless Speech Interaction with Large Language Models: Experiments

 \subsection{Experimental Setups}

 \paragraph{Datasets} For the training data, we use the \textbf{InstructS2S-200K} dataset mentioned in Section~\ref{sec:dataset}, which includes 200K speech instruction data.
 To extract discrete units corresponding to the target speech, we use a pre-trained K-means quantizer\footnote{\url{https://dl.fbaipublicfiles.com/hubert/mhubert_base_vp_en_es_fr_it3_L11_km1000.bin}}, which has learned 1000 clusters from the HuBERT features.
-The pretrained HiFi-GAN vocoder~\citep{hifigan, polyak21_interspeech} is used to synthesize discrete units into waveform.
+The pretrained HiFi-GAN vocoder\footnote{\url{https://dl.fbaipublicfiles.com/fairseq/speech_to_speech/vocoder/code_hifigan/mhubert_vp_en_es_fr_it3_400k_layer11_km1000_lj/g_00500000}}~\citep{hifigan, polyak21_interspeech} is used to synthesize discrete units into waveform.
 For the evaluation data, we select two subsets from Alpaca-Eval\footnote{\url{https://github.com/tatsu-lab/alpaca_eval}}~\citep{alpacaeval}: \textit{helpful\_base} and \textit{vicuna}, as their questions are more suitable for speech interaction scenarios.
 We remove questions related to math and code, resulting in a total of 199 instructions.
 To obtain the speech version, we use the CosyVoice-300M-SFT model to synthesize the instructions into speech.
 We refer to this test set as \textbf{InstructS2S-Eval} in the following sections.

 \paragraph{Model Configuration} We use the encoder of Whisper-large-v3 as the speech encoder, and use Llama-3.1-8B-Instruct as the LLM.
 The speech adapter performs a 5$\times$ downsampling on the speech representations.
 The speech decoder consists of 2 Transformer layers with the same architecture as LLaMA, with a hidden dimension of 4096, 32 attention heads, and a feed-forward network dimension of 11008, which contains 425M parameters.
-The upsample factor $\lambda$ is set to 25.
-For the minimum unit chunk size $\Omega$ input to the vocoder, we set $\Omega = +\infty$ in the main experiment, meaning we wait for the entire unit sequence to be generated before inputting it to the vocoder for speech synthesis.
-In subsequent experiments, we will analyze how adjusting the value of $\Omega$ can control response latency, as well as the trade-off between latency and speech quality.
+The upsample factor $\lambda$ is set to 25. \bluetext{For the minimum unit chunk size $\Omega$ input to the vocoder, we set $\Omega = +\infty$ in the offline scenario, meaning we wait for the entire unit sequence to be generated before inputting it to the vocoder for speech synthesis.
+In the streaming scenario, we adjust the value of $\Omega$ within the range of [10, 20, 40, 60, 80, 100] to control the response latency of the model.}

 \paragraph{Training} \name follows a two-stage training process.
 In the first stage, we train the speech adapter and the LLM with a batch size of 32 for 3 epochs.
 We use a cosine learning rate scheduler with the first 3\% of steps for warmup, and the peak learning rate is set to 2e-5.
 In the second stage, we train the speech decoder, using the same batch size, number of steps, and learning rate scheduler as the first stage, but with the peak learning rate set to 2e-4.
 The entire training process takes approximately 65 hours on 4 NVIDIA L40 GPUs.